msibanez/My-BS-Comp-Sci-Projects/README.md

 ## About
-These are my assignments, projects, machine problems, etc. that I've made/contributed throughout the course so far.
+These are my assignments, projects, machine problems, etc. that I've made throughout the course so far.

 ## Project Name Format
 XYXS - Subject - Name of Project